Skip to content

 • Use LEDs when needed: daylight LEDs on a timer can turn a weak indoor spot into a usable plant setup.

 “Low-light houseplant” should never mean “plant for darkness.”
 It means a plant with enough tolerance to handle reduced light without collapsing quickly.
-Once you know the difference between survival and growth, plant choice becomes much easier: choose static survivors for dim spots, move growth-focused plants closer to real light, and use LEDs where the room cannot provide enough daily photons.
+Once you know the difference between survival and growth, plant choice becomes much easier: choose lower-light tolerant plants for dim spots, move plants you want to actively grow closer to real light, and use LEDs where the room cannot provide enough usable light.

 Need a safer starting point?
 Begin with ZZ plant, Aspidistra, snake plant, Aglaonema, or parlor palm for dimmer spaces.
 For growth, flowers, compact vines, or variegated collector plants, plan for bright indirect light or a daylight LED setup from the start.